raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

-Next, you will do the same for the **down arrow**, placing it in a different position.
+Next, you will do the same for the **down arrow** but this time you will place the sprite in a different position.

 --- task ---